wildonion/gem/core/xcord/README.md

-discord bot to pull new admin tasks using redispubsub into a discord channel also it has the following features:
+discord bot to pull out new admin tasks using redispubsub into a discord channel also it has the following features:

 - auto assigning roles for different points thresholds/task completion rate

 - exclusive raffles/giveaways above x number of points

+- broadcast new task topic to a discord channel once the admin created a new one

 ## How 2?